How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Study

 We conducted an exploratory lab study using a \woz protocol~\cite{Maulsby1993PrototypingAI, Dahlbck1993WizardOO} to understand the types of suggestions analysts prefer and how these suggestions might affect their workflow.
 In our study, participants interacted with a data analysis assistant housed in a customized JupyterLab interface which, unbeknownst to them, was controlled by a human ``wizard''.
 Our wizard (Fig. \ref{fig:woz}) simulated an LLM-based data analysis assistant.
 The wizard managed the LLM interaction manually, drawing from a predefined list of answers to make planning and execution suggestions while participants carried out a data analysis task.

 \xhdr{Participants} We recruited participants who were already familiar with statistical analysis and programming experience.
 We contacted potential participants through analysis-related mailing lists at our institution.
-From a pool of 60 volunteers, we selected the 13 (Table \ref{tab:participants}) with the highest self-reported language and statistics proficiency and familiarity with writing analyses in computational notebooks.
-We chose not to consider novices, as they would be too limited by execution challenges \cite{Liu2020UnderstandingTR, Kandel2012EnterpriseDA} to be able to fully benefit from analysis planning in its current form.
+From a pool of 60 volunteers, we invited those who rated their programming and statistics proficiency 4 out of 5 or greater and were familiar with computational notebooks, selecting a final 13 on a first come basis (Table \ref{tab:participants}).
+We chose not to consider novices, as they would be too limited by execution challenges \cite{Liu2020UnderstandingTR, Kandel2012EnterpriseDA} to be able to benefit from our analysis planning.
 Since even trained analysts face difficulties in analysis planning \cite{Kale2019DecisionMakingUU}, supporting those with expertise is a crucial step in supporting everyone.
 Participants received a \$50 gift card as compensation.
 We denote participants by anonymous identifiers, like AX, and quote them, \shortquote{like so}.

 \xhdr{Procedure} We conducted our study in a lab on a MacBook Pro on a 27-inch monitor.
 One author, in the lab with participants, served as the coordinator.
 Another author, the wizard, participated from a physically separate room over Zoom (which was also used to record the session with consent) under a pseudonym.
 Participants were unaware of the wizard and that the wizard was able to hear and see their screen.